CobbleSword/NachoSpigot/README.md

 [Nacho-0036] Add toggles for commands "reload", "version" and "plugins" [Nacho-0037] Add toggle for "Faster Operator" [Nacho-0038] Fix weather desync
+[Nacho-0039] Fixed a bug in Netty's epoll when using Windows

 [YAPFA-0030] Don't save Fireworks and Arrows by tr7zw (Arrows and firework Entities, eg stuck arrows in the ground)